dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-29-Fun-of-Dissecting-Paper.md

 [Meta-Dataset: A Dataset of Datasets for Learning to Learn from Few Examples](https://arxiv.org/pdf/1903.03096.pdf)

 [A Closer Look at Few-shot Classification](https://openreview.net/pdf?id=HkxLXnAcFQ)

+### Challenge

+Challenge for this week will be to implement 3 algorithms from the paper [A Closer Look at Few-shot Classification](https://openreview.net/pdf?id=HkxLXnAcFQ).
+We will implement baseline, baseline++ and MAML algorithms using Omniglot dataset and try to replicate the results shown in the paper.

 ### Code